Sylig/Sylig/README.md

 I am a graduate Full Stack Web Developer.

-- 🔭 Thanks to the CoGrammar and HyperionDev bootcamp, I am working on Frontend and Backend projects.
+- 🔭 Thanks to the CoGrammar and HyperionDev bootcamp, I am working on Frontend and Backend projects. <br>

-For the Frontend I developed skills in:
+For the Frontend I developed skills in: <br>

-HTML
+HTML <br>
-CSS
+CSS <br>
-Javascript and Js Libraries
+Javascript and Js Libraries <br>
-React.js
+React.js <br>
-For the Backend I developed skills in:
+For the Backend I developed skills in: <br>

 <br></br>